asdcid/Comparison-of-neighbour-joining-software/README.md

 ### 2. Input format

-The supported input format of each software
+The supported input format of each software (TODO test .gz of all)

 |  Software | MSA | Distance matrix |
 | ------------- | ------------- | ------------- |